Tektronix: 1986–2006

 Tektronix began to face big challenges to its business structure.
 In the 1980s, Tektronix found itself distracted with too many divisions in too many markets.
 This led to decreasing earnings in almost every quarter.
 A period of layoffs, top management changes and sell-offs followed.
 In 1994, Tektronix spun off its printed circuit board manufacturing operation as a separate company, Merix Corp., headquartered in Forest Grove, Oregon.

 Eventually, Tektronix was left with its original test and measurement equipment.
 Upon his promotion in 2000, the current CEO, Richard H. "Rick" Wills, carefully limited corporate spending in the face of the collapsing high-tech bubble.
 This led the way for Tektronix to emerge as one of the largest companies in its product niche, with a market capitalization of $3 billion as of April 2006.
 However, this failed to prevent it from becoming an acquisition target, and Tektronix was acquired by Danaher Corporation in 2007.

 With the advancement in signal sampling techniques and digital processing, oscilloscope manufacturers found a new horizon in the market: the ability to sample the signal and digitize it for real time viewing or digitally store it for future use and maintain the integrity of the waveform.
 In addition a computer can be integrated with the scope to store many waveforms or instruct the scope to do further analysis.
 Color-enhanced waveforms can be produced for ease in identification.

 Tektronix was heavily involved with designing digital sampling oscilloscopes.
 In the mid-1980s, they quickly replaced their analog oscilloscopes.
 Their 400, 5000 and 7000 series oscilloscopes were replaced with a new generation of digital oscilloscopes with storage capability, the 11000 and TDS series.
 The 11000 series were large rack mount laboratory models with large a flat CRT face and had touch screen, multiple color, and multiwaveform display capability.
 They were still plug-in units and could accept the older 7000 series 7- plug-ins and the new 11000 series 11A- plug-ins.
 The TDS series replaced the 300 and 400 series portable line.
 They had the same panel layout but with enhanced storage and measuring capabilities.
 During this period Tektronix would also expand its test equipment line to logic analyzers, signal generators etc.

 By the mid-1990s the use of the CRT was dropped and Tektronix started using LCD panels for display.
 The 11000 series would be replaced by the MSO (Mixed Signal Oscilloscope) which featured a color active matrix LCD.
 The TDS continued but with LCD panels starting with the TDS-210.
 In the TDS models, the lower priced models replaced the last of the 2000 series analog scopes and featured monochrome display while the higher end models were color LCD models which were more like the older 400 series scopes in performance.
 Spinoffs of the TDS was the TBS storage scope series.
 Later Tektronix would replace the 200 mini oscilloscopes with the TH series hand held digital oscilloscopes.
-All TDS and spinoff series with LCD display are totally portable (light weight and can run AC or on batteries).
+All TDS and spinoff series with LCD are totally portable (light weight and can run AC or on batteries).